 We have just returned from our bareboat sailing adventure in the Whitsundays with Whitsunday Rent a Yacht.
-It has been a bucket list experience of ours for such a long time & we are ecstatic that we got to enjoy it with the kids & 5 days of amazing weather up here.
+It has been a bucket list experience of ours for such a long time & we are ecstatic that we got to enjoy it with the kids & 5 days of amazing weather.

 Below we will give you a brief rundown of our Whitsundays itinerary.
-Be sure to scroll through the pics for more info.
+Be sure to watch our video for more info and fishing tips!

 We opted to sleep-aboard the night before our charter commenced to settle in and get used to yacht life.
 This isn't always available & it depends on how busy they are at the time but lucky for us, there was a free berth and we got to enjoy a sunset with bubbles in Shute Harbour.
 The fishing here at night time is pretty good too!